Kelvyn Alp: Political career

 Alp was the leader of the Direct Democracy Party of New Zealand which stood in the 2005 general elections.
 He also stood for Mayor of Manukau City in 2007.

-Alp stood in the 2011 Te Tai Tokerau by-election under the OurNZ Party banner receiving 0.5% of the vote.
+Alp served as the co-leader of the OurNZ Party alongside Rangitunoa Black.
+Alp stood in the 2011 Te Tai Tokerau by-election under the OurNZ Party banner coming last place and receiving 72 votes, or roughly 0.5% of the vote.
+He announced his departure from the party on 26 September 2011, via a Facebook post, proclaiming Will Ryan as his successor.

-In 2023 Alp wrote party policy for New Zealand Loyal and supported its unsuccessful campaigning efforts under founding leader Liz Gunn.
+In 2023, Alp wrote party policy for New Zealand Loyal and supported its unsuccessful campaigning efforts under founding leader Liz Gunn.
 The next year Gunn attempted to wind up NZ Loyal and had it deregistered by the Electoral Commission.
 Alp kept the party active, calling an AGM in November 2024 being elected leader.